 The next layer is mora or blackberry.
 The blackberries of Ecuador are juicy and tart, with lots of big seeds.
 The blackberry ice cream leaves the seeds behind and packs a good fruity flavor.

 The last layer is taxo, sometimes called curuba in nearby countries.
-This fruit is a relative of the passion fruit.
-It is long and tubular with a green skin, bright orange flesh, and small black seeds.
+This fruit is a type of passion fruit.
+It is long and tubular with green skin, bright orange flesh, and small black seeds.
 It’s not very sweet and a single taste can leave your tongue feeling dry.
 It’s the kind of fruit you either love or hate (I love it!).

 Information For Your Trip

 While you can buy Helado de Salcedo in many places in Quito, it’s fun to make a pitstop if you’re passing anyway.